-Mentor Manual - there is a section on the Engineering Notebook, as well as Appendices that include: Engineering Notebook samples (with tips on why they were successful), information on writing a Business/Strategic Plan, and more.
+Mentor Manual - there is a section on the engineering notebook, as well as appendices that include: engineering notebook samples (with tips on why they were successful), information on writing a business or strategic plan, and more.

-FIRST Tech Challenge Example Engineering Notebooks - under the Training Resources section of the FIRST Tech Challenge Team Resources webpage there are four full Engineering Notebooks from Teams.
+FIRST Tech Challenge Example Engineering Notebooks - under the Engineering Notebook section of the FIRST Tech Challenge Team Resources webpage there are four full engineering notebooks from teams.
 Check them out for ideas.